julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 ### 3. Rue — *Ruta / Svača trava*

-Rue is a boundary plant — protective, but dangerous if misused.
+Rue is a boundary plant.
+It is exceptionally protective, but dangerous if misused.

 Used for:
 - Evil eye removal